YADET/contract/README.md

 # contract
-This is the repo for building data contract repositories.
+This is the repo for building data contract based on contrat driven architecture.

 # steps for test and provisioning